Tertangala: Controversies

 A constitutional provision in the Wollongong Undergraduate Students' Association constitution, designed to check the Media Coordinator's editorial power, provides the right of veto over the content of the paper by the President of WUSA.
 The right of editorial control versus the censorial privilege of the WUSA President has ofttimes been a source of controversy and tension on the University of Wollongong campus.
 In early 2004, then-Editor Anneliese Constable fought the then-President Michael Szafraniec for the right to publish reports critical of his administration of WUSA.

 There has always been tension between Tertangala and its auspice the Wollongong Undergraduate Students' Association, usually around issues of right to free press and free speech when reporting on WUSA actions.
-Robert Bruce Keanan Brown (aka b2) (Editor 1988-1990) resigned in an open letter in Tertangala citing the "bureaucratisation" of the magazine as his main reason for leaving.
+Robert Bruce Keanan Brown (aka b2) (Editor 1988–1990) resigned in an open letter in Tertangala citing the "bureaucratisation" of the magazine as his main reason for leaving.
 He stated that:

-"Tertangala is the property of the Students, NOT of the SRC... it cannot be made to serve the purposes of the political junketeers that infest the SRC."

 Tertangala has also been accused of being depraved, pornographic, obscene and offensive by residents and local media on more than one occasion.
 The first was following a Commem Week edition of the publication called Daily Moron in 1974.
 Locals took issue with the magazine's liberal use of the word 'fuck'.

 During 2009, the WUSA Queer Collective produced the Sexuality and Gender edition of Tertangala, without the consent of the Tertangala Collective.
 The edition received some student criticism relating to 'offensive' material.
 The Queer Collective confirmed that the publication was intentionally offensive, consistent with a long tradition of subversive student journalism at UOW.

+In 2019 the magazine was accused by UOW that their most recent edition of the magazine titled "The Debauchery Edition" was incompatible with the university's "Safe and Respectful Communities" policy.
+The then Coordinator of the magazine issued a statement instead pointing the finger at the administration which had refused to introduce compulsory consent courses and to combat sexual assault off-campus.
+UOW subsequently removed their statement following condemnation from local media and the student populace.

 Student journalism

 Not all controversies have been created by Tertangala, and the magazine has a well-documented history of recording controversial decisions of University of Wollongong administration.
-In 1999, the magazine reported the student uproar that followed a University decision to invite conservative commentator Piers Akerman to speak at a graduation ceremony.
+In 1999, the magazine reported the student uproar that followed a university decision to invite conservative commentator Piers Akerman to speak at a graduation ceremony.